MicrosoftDocs/bing-docs/bing-docs/bing-web-search/search-the-web.md

 Use Bing Web Search API to search billions of web documents for content that's relevant to the user's search string.

 It's easy.
-If you have your subscription key, just send an HTTP get request to the following endpoint:
+If you have your subscription key, just send an HTTP GET request to the following endpoint:

 ```
 https://api.bing.microsoft.com/bing/v7.0/search